witi42/fs20_cil_road_segmentation/README.md

 ## Ensemble Model
-To combine multiple solutions and average them, copy the submission files you want to bag (the *.csv*s that you would submit to kaggle) and run *python combine_submissions.py*.
+To combine multiple solutions and average them, copy the submission files you want to bag (the `.csv`s that you would submit to kaggle) and run `python combine_submissions.py`.
 Additionally, you can set the threshhold which is used to binarize the mean score in *combine_submissions.py*.
 The output will then be saved in the director *ensemble-test*, along with visualisations of the predicted mask overlayed on the test images.

+## Postprocessing
+For post-processing, you need to `pip install pydensecrf` -- this package is unfortunately not available in conda.
+Given an image and its predicted labels, you can then use the crf function in the crf modules to perform post-processing as follows:
+`new_predictions = crf.crf(image, prediction)`
+and optionally change the hyperparameters using the provided parameters.